 Addressing Child Support And Alimony

-At my practice, Barbara J. Katzenberg, Attorney at Law, I work to resolve child support and spousal support (alimony) matters in favor of clients throughout Worcester and Massachusetts.
+At my practice, Barbara J. Katzenberg, Attorney at Law, I work to resolve child support and spousal support (alimony) matters in favor of clients throughout Worcester County.
 While resolving child support and alimony disputes can be relatively straightforward, there are times when they can be financially complex.

 My many years of experience in the field of family law helps me to quickly determine what needs to be done to work to achieve a satisfactory outcome for my client.
 I am committed to achieving your goals as quickly and efficiently as possible.
 This includes issues related to: